vasuman/gooey/README.md

 ## Contract linking

-Since contracts deployed on the blockchain are immutable, it is recommended to split your logic into multiple contracts and link them together.
-When you want to fix a bug, you simply change the required contracts and link your new contracts.
+Since contracts deployed on the blockchain are immutable, it is advised that you split your logic into multiple contracts and link them together.
+When you want to fix a bug or something, you simply change the required contracts, deploy the new versions and and updated their addresses in your existing contracts.

 ### Configuration